Ohio law prohibits "sexual contact" with another when:

 Sexual Imposition in Ohio is a 3rd degree misdemeanor and it is a Tier One Sex Offense.
 Tier One Sex Offenders must register as a convicted sex offender for 15 years.

-The Koffel Law firm is currently challenging the automatic classification of a misdemeanor conviction as a Tier One sex offender when there is no evidence supporting the government's need to label such an offender for 15 years.
+Koffel Brininger Nesbitt is currently challenging the automatic classification of a misdemeanor conviction as a Tier One sex offender when there is no evidence supporting the government's need to label such an offender for 15 years.
 If you or someone you know is facing a charge of Sexual Imposition pursuant to Ohio Revised Code 2907.06 as a misdemeanor, please contact our firm for immediate assistance at 614-884-1100.
 We can quickly screen your case to see if it fits our current constitutional challenge parameters.